timpanogos/eveonline-third-party-documentation/docs/xmlapi/char_blueprints.md

             <td>locationID</td>
             <td>long</td>
             <td>
-                References a solar system or station.
+                References a solar system, station or itemID if this blueprint is located within a container.
+                If an itemID the <a href="../xmlapi/char_assetlist">Char - AssetList</a> API must be queried to find the container using the itemID, from which the correct location of the Blueprint can be derived.
             </td>
         </tr>
         <tr>